Dale Bruder discusses advertising methods with Cathy Sirk, who teaches Spanish to children. Dean Knuth / Staff

 The public response from the wide distribution of the catalog will serve as a barometer of student interest, acting as a simple marketing study.

-" This market study method provides Foreign Fluency with accurate information needed to target the ideal client - parents who are committed to providing their children intellectual activity in a stimulating environment," Bruder said.
+" This market study method provides Foreign Fluency with accurate information needed to target the ideal client - parents who are committed to providing their children intellectual activity in a stimulating environment," Coach Bruder said.

 Administration covers managing the business, producing educational materials and processing income and expenses.